immalopez/immalopez.github.io/_posts/FIDU/2021-01-10-teaching-career-and-philosophy.md

 # My teaching career

+Like that of every other nerd, my teaching career dates back to getting paid under the table as a teenager for well-intentioned but low-quality private lessons to classmates with difficulties.
+Officially, though, it started in 2017, when I took my first (baby) steps as a foreign language instructor in the private sector.
+Then, in December 2018, while doing my master’s degree, I was given the opportunity to teach a course at the university level.
+This was a truly remarkable experience, to the point that it helped me a great deal in choosing the academic path.
+From then on, I kept working as a freelancer and an associate teacher at Pompeu Fabra University until I was awarded a predoctoral researcher contract to complete my Ph.
+D. studies.
+The exact details of said progression can be found in the mini-CV below:

 **2017-2018**
 * _(All levels)_ Trainee Spanish Teacher at International House Barcelona
 * B2 Level English Teacher at Col·legi Shalom